UKCloud/documentation/articles/openshift/oshift-netpol.md

 In order to get a full understanding of the capabilities and options of a NetworkPolicy object we recommend reading: <https://kubernetes.io/docs/concepts/services-networking/network-policies>

-Documemtation on efficient netpol rules: <https://docs.openshift.com/container-platform/3.11/admin_guide/managing_networking.html#admin-guide-networking-using-networkpolicy-efficiently>
+Documentation on efficient netpol rules: <https://docs.openshift.com/container-platform/3.11/admin_guide/managing_networking.html#admin-guide-networking-using-networkpolicy-efficiently>

 ## Feedback